-Billionaire at the center of a Wall Street fiasco gave millions to evangelical ministries
+Billionaire at the center of a Wall Street fiasco gives millions to evangelical ministries

+While being overleveraged isn’t necessarily illegal, the U.S. Securities and Exchange Commission has opened a preliminary investigation into the firm’s meltdown, Bloomberg News reported; such inquiries are routine and may not lead to charges.

-The son of a pastor, Hwang has been referred to as a faith-driven investor.
-Using Archegos’s same Manhattan address across from Carnegie Hall, he built one of the nation’s largest Christian charitable foundations, the Grace and Mercy Foundation, with nearly $500 million in assets.
-Recent tax documents from his foundation suggest his charity has donated amounts ranging from tens of thousands of dollars to millions of dollars to more than 60 institutions, mostly evangelical ones, including giving $1.2 million to the Museum of the Bible in Washington.
+Using Archegos’s same Manhattan address across from Carnegie Hall, Hwang co-founded one of the nation’s largest Christian charitable foundations, the Grace and Mercy Foundation, with nearly $500 million in assets.
+Recent tax documents from his foundation show it is funded mainly by Hwang; he and his wife are directors.
+Tax records also show his charity has donated amounts ranging from tens of thousands of dollars to millions of dollars to more than 60 institutions, mostly evangelical ones, including giving $1.2 million to the Museum of the Bible in Washington.

-Hwang, 57, was once close to the late evangelical leader Ravi Zacharias, who was recently in the news over accusations of sexual misconduct, and they spoke together at a conference in 2019.
+Hwang, 57, was also once close to the late evangelical leader Ravi Zacharias, who was recently in the news over accusations of sexual misconduct, and they spoke together at a conference in 2019.
 Hwang’s foundation gave Zacharias’s ministry $255,000 in 2018.

-“I cannot think of another foundation or individual that has given significant donations to as many Christian organizations as he has,” said Warren Cole Smith, who leads a group called MinistryWatch, a group that monitors Christian ministries’ finances.
+“I cannot think of another foundation or individual that has given significant donations to as many Christian organizations as he has,” said Warren Cole Smith, who leads a group called MinistryWatch that monitors Christian ministries’ finances.

 A spokesman for Hwang did not respond to a request for comment.
-The director of the Grace and Mercy Foundation, Sumi Kim, did not respond to a request for comment.
+The president of the Grace and Mercy Foundation, Sumi Kim, did not respond to a request for comment.

-Smith said Hwang’s Wall Street investments have not been declared illegal, but should give Christians pause.
+Smith said Hwang may not be legally guilty of wrongdoing, but his actions should still give Christians pause because they resulted in losses for investors well beyond Hwang’s family.

 “That kind of risky behavior, especially with other people’s money, does have moral and ethical consequences, even if it’s not illegal,” Smith said.